- About AHRD

 Dr. Rajashi Ghosh is an Associate Professor in the Adult Education and Organization Development program in the School of Education at Drexel University.
 Her research aims to explore different factors (e.g., mentoring, coaching, workplace incivility) that can reinforce or hinder workplace learning and development.
 Prior to joining academics, Rajashi worked in the corporate sector on employee development and performance management.
 Her work has been published in several peer-reviewed journals and has been recognized by many prestigious awards.
-She is currently the Associate Editor of Perspective section of Human Resource Development International (HRDI), an Editorial Board member of Human Resource Development Review (HRDR) and the chairperson of the India HRD SIG at the Academy of Human Resource Development (AHRD).
-Rajashi will start serving her second term on the Academy of Human Resource Development (AHRD) Board from February, 2017.
-She has been recently honored with the 2016 Early Career Scholar Award at the AHRD and the Award for Outstanding Early Career Scholar Achievement from the Office of Provost at Drexel University. (back to the top)
+She is currently the Associate Editor of the peer-reviewed section of Human Resource Development International (HRDI), an Editorial Board member of Human Resource Development Review (HRDR) and the immediate past chairperson of the India HRD SIG at the Academy of Human Resource Development (AHRD).
+She has been recently honored with the 2016 Early Career Scholar Award at the AHRD, the 2016 Award for Outstanding Early Career Scholar Achievement and the 2018-19 Provost Fellowship from the Office of Provost at Drexel University. (back to the top)

 Dr. Tomika W. Greer is Associate Instructional Professor of Human Resource Development (HRD) and HRD Internships Coordinator at the University of Houston.
 Prior to earning a Ph.D. in HRD from Texas A&M University in 2011, Dr. Greer worked for 10 years as a training and development professional in several organizations.
 Dr. Greer has maintained continuous membership in AHRD since 2009 and has served AHRD in a variety of roles.
 She began her service on the AHRD Board of Directors in February 2018.
 Dr. Greer’s research focuses on trends and challenges associated with career development for women; implementation and outcomes of "family-friendly" organizational policies and programs; and curriculum, pedagogy, and outcomes of academic programs in Human Resource Development.
 She is a member of the editorial board for Human Resource Development Review (HRDR), and co-edited the May 2017 issue of Advances in Developing Human Resources (ADHR) for which she received the 2017 ADHR Outstanding Issue of the Year Award. (back to the top)